ttomf/monado-phone/README.md

 The stream is received, RTP depacketized and decoded by **MediaCodec (video/hevc)**, which renders video directly on the AndroidView.

+Hand tracking is done by MediaPipe Hand Landmarker.
+It shares the same camera as ARCore.
+MediaPipe provides hand landmarks in 2D relative to the camera.
+The landmarks are converted to 3D using distance between wrist and fingers.
+Hand landmarks are encoded as **9, 261 or 513-byte buffer** (depends on how many hands are visible) and sent over UDP, in space **relative to camera**.

 ### Driver

 When the driver gets probed, it waits **5s** to receive a multicast response from the phone.
 If no response is received, it times out and lets Monado continue with software fallback.
 When the driver receives a response, it saves the phone's IP, listens for TCP connection (config stream) and starts to send H.265 (HEVC) stream and receive pose over UDP.
 It loads configuration file from `~/.config/monado-phone/config.cfg`.